Ronnie Thompson (politician): Mayor of Macon

 In 1967, Ronnie Thompson, who was 33-years old, announced his campaign against his former political mentor, incumbent Mayor Benjamin Merritt, who was seeking re-election.
-Unusually, Thompson ran for mayor as a Republican, in a city and region dominated by Democrats at the time.
+Unusually, Thompson ran for mayor as a Republican, in a city and region dominated by Democrats at the time as well as the fact that Thompson was formerly a Democrat.
 Thompson narrowly won the election with 14,732 votes, while Mayor Merritt garnered 13,002 votes.
-Thompson made history by becoming the Macon's first Republican mayor in its history.
+Thompson made history by becoming Macon's first Republican mayor in its history.

 Ronnie Thompson's 1967 mayoral campaign was supported by several of his colleagues in the music industry.
 Otis Redding and Phil Walden, the founder of Macon-based Capricorn Records, gave Thompson space in the Redwal Music Building on Cotton Avenue for use as a campaign headquarters.
 Redding, who had worked with Thompson, died in a plane crash on December 10, 1967, a little more than one month after Thompson had been inaugurated as Macon's mayor.
 Mayor Thompson quickly renamed and rededicated one of Macon's bridges as the "Otis Redding Bridge" in the singer's memory.

 He won re-election to a second term in 1971 when he defeated Democrat F. Emory Greene, a Bibb County commissioner and former member of the Georgia House of Representatives.

 When Thompson was sworn in as mayor shortly after the 1967 election, he presided over a city still in the midst of the Civil Rights Movement, as well as the racial tensions that gripped the South at the time.
 Thompson attempted to navigate the issue of race by focusing largely on law and order issues during his early years, as well as chairing the Macon City Council Library Committee, which opened the library to African-Americans for the first time.
 However, in 1970, Thompson issued a controversial "shoot to kill" for city police against an upcoming demonstration by the Black Liberation Front, which planned to picket downtown stores, citing the need to combat "lawlessness and anarchy."
 At another point in his tenure, Thompson floated the idea of arming 1,000 "volunteer lawmen" in the event of civil violence, but the idea was never fulfilled and no one was ever recruited.
 Critics, including other elected officials in Macon's city government, attacked the idea, noting that it could inflame the present racial tensions.